A Close Look at Revelation 2 and 3 With Q and A

 Many wrongly put down a new Christian in his zeal for the things of God as being without wisdom and the like.
 However in Revelation 2, the Lord exalted their actions and stated, in part, remember and do the things you did at first as the remedy for all who have forsaken their first love.
 God wants all Christians to be like new converts with their first love being Him with that burning enthusiasm for spiritual things manifested in obedience, love for God’s word, love for people, witnessing, etc.

-To all seven churches in Revelation chapters 2 and 3 we observe the following pattern:
+To all seven churches of Asia in Revelation chapters 2 and 3 we observe the following pattern:

 Elsewhere in the Bible, the term overcome, or a form of it, is found: